SumoLogic/sumologic-content/ProofPoint/README.md

 For more information, see Proofpoint's Youtube here:
 [Proofpoint Logging](https://www.youtube.com/watch?v=qPOgaXB6xBw)

+To use the dashboards, replace $$Proofpoint with the source category for your data.

 Guidelines PLEASE READ:

 To contribute to subfolders or create new subfolders here, please follow the standards below: